Mark Wahlberg biography

 In 2007, he was rewarded for his hard work when he received an Academy Award nomination for The Departed (2006), directed by Martin Scorsese, and another in 2010 for The Fighter, which he also produced.
 He also served as Executive Producer for the Emmy-winning television series Entourage and Boardwalk Empire.

 Mark played a grown man living with his teddy bear that came to life as the result of a childhood wish in the hit comedy Ted (2012) and in Broken City (2013), he played an ex-cop turned private investigator.
 He also starred in 2 Guns (2013) alongside Denzel Washington, playing a U.S. naval intelligence officer.
 More recently, he starred in Transformers: Age of Extinction (2014), Ted 2(2015), and Deepwater Horizon (2016).
-In 2017, Mark acted in and produced the true-story drama about the 2013 Boston Marathon Bombing, Patriots Day, reprised the role of Cade Yeager in Transformers: The Last Knight, as well as Daddy's Home 2.
+In 2017, Mark acted in and produced the true-story drama about the 2013 Boston Marathon Bombing, Patriots Day, reprised the role of Cade Yeager in Transformers: The Last Knight, as well as starred in Daddy's Home 2 and All the Money in the World (2017).

 Mark and his wife, model Rhea Durham, have four children together.